illinois-stat528/stat528sp24/setup.md

 ### Work Flow

-You will use Markdown and GitHub to submit labs, homeworks, projects, etc. You will obtain your homework assignment from my GitHub course page (my **stat528sp24** repository) and will submit them to your individual GitHub repository.
+You will use Markdown and GitHub to submit labs, homework assignments, projects, etc. You will obtain your homework assignment from my GitHub course page (my **stat528sp24** repository) and will submit them to your individual GitHub repository.
 Eventually this will all make sense and you will be comfortable with it!

 ## Software needed for this class